 Low-carb diets have been scientifically proven to reduce visceral fat than even low-fat diets.
-This is why; there has been so much popularity for the ketogenic diet around the globe recently.
+This is why there has been so much popularity for the ketogenic diet around the globe recently.

-Trans fat is abundantly present in potato chips, baked food, frozen pizza, microwave popcorns, etc. As you can see, they are present in foods whose shelf lives are increased by the manufacturers by artificially inducing hydrogen into unsaturated foods.
+Trans fat is abundantly present in potato chips, baked food, frozen pizza, microwave popcorn, etc. As you can see, they are present in foods whose shelf lives are increased by the manufacturers by artificially inducing hydrogen into unsaturated foods.

 So, avoid them as much as you can and only consume them in moderation once a week if you can't get rid of them completely.